-- C. Defensible space in compliance with current Colorado State Forest Service guidelines shall be required on all new construction in the [hazard area]. - D. Any landscaping materials or natural ground cover within three feet of the exterior walls of the building shall be a non-combustible surface - no landscaping - over a weed barrier within five feet of exterior walls.
-The noncombustible surface should extend underneath and two feet past the dripline of decks. - E. For additions equal to or greater than [insert percentage of the total square footage of the original structure here], the defensible space shall be provided around the entire structure. - F. Evaluation of the defensible space will be based upon: - Current Colorado State Forest Service standards and guidelines; and - 2.
-Site specific vegetation and topographical characteristics. - G. The Building Official may allow alternatives to the Colorado State Forest Service standards and guidelines based on specific site conditions. - H. Defensible space areas created as required by this code or other referenced documents within the [community hazard mitigation plan] are to be maintained by the property owner.
+- 1. Defensible space in compliance with current Colorado State Forest Service guidelines shall be required on all new construction in the [hazard area]. - 2.
+Any landscaping materials or natural ground cover within three feet of the exterior walls of the building shall be a non-combustible surface - no landscaping- over a weed barrier within five feet of exterior walls.
+The noncombustible surface should extend underneath and two feet past the dripline of decks. - 3.
+For additions equal to or greater than [insert percentage of the total square footage of the original structure here], the defensible space shall be provided around the entire structure.

+Evaluation of the defensible space will be based upon:

+1. Current Colorado State Forest Service standards and guidelines; and

-Wildfire Building Code
+Wildfire Building Code Amendment

-Amendment Examples: To review all of the amendments to the Boulder County and Larimer County building code, please use the following links:
+Examples: To review all of the amendments to the Boulder County and Larimer County building code, please use the following links: